Sharyd/TS-REACT-FIREBASE-RECIPE-APP/README.md

 + Dark/Light Theme funcionality
 + Searching by category or name
 + Add/remove comments funcionality and likes,
-+ Some custom hooks(useLocalStorage, useField and so on)
++ Some custom hooks(useLocalStorage, useField etc)
 + some other features
++ Review of recipe with stars

+and some other features.